-a floor plate coupled to the casing at the second open end;
+- a floor plate coupled to the casing at the second open end; and - a follower spring residing between the follower and floor plate.

-- a follower spring residing between the follower and floor plate; and - a stop tab, projecting internally from or near the ridge terminus and generally perpendicularly from the ridge, and a groove serving as a detent, situated in the follower platform to interface with the stop tab, thereby preventing the follower from exiting the magazine through the first end.
+12. The ammunition magazine of claim 11, further comprising a stop tab, projecting internally from or near the ridge terminus and generally perpendicularly from the ridge, and a groove serving as a detent, situated in the follower platform to interface with the stop tab, thereby preventing the follower from exiting the magazine through the first end.